 The Jucu Necropolis project began in 2013 as a collaboration between Transylvania Bioarchaeology and the Romanian Institute for Archaeology and Art History in Transylvania.
 The project is based out of Cluj-Napoca, the heart of Transylvania.
 The vibrant, culture-rich city plays host to the lab-based portion of the project and hotel accommodation.
 The excavation is situated just outside of the city in the beautiful, ancient Transylvanian landscape.

 The site is located between three archaeological settlements associated with different time periods, beginning in the Late Roman period through to the Barbarian invasions and the early Medieval period.
 Sample test excavations revealed nearly 100 individuals, with an estimated 1000 burials yet to be revealed.
 In addition to the skeletal remains, cremation burials from the 8th – 9th centuries AD have also been recovered.

-The aims of the 2017 field season are twofold: 1.
+The aims of our field seasons are twofold: 1.
 To continue to excavate the skeletal remains and associated material culture from the necropolis; and 2.
 To continue the post-excavation processing and analysis of the human remains previously recovered.
 The long-term objective of the project is to further define the relationship between the necropolis and the surrounding settlements, as well as to attempt to understand the social customs, palaeodemography, origins, and health status of the differing populations

 Our field school is extremely unique in that it offers all students and volunteers both the opportunity to take part in archaeological excavations of human remains as well as subsequent training in the bioarchaeological analysis of the skeletons they excavate themselves.